srush/PyDecode/docs/source/extensions.rst

 Visualization
 ==============

-One major benefit of creating a hypergraph representation is that it allows for easy visualization.
+PyDecode can be used direcly visualizing dynamic program.
 The display package converts a hypergraph to a NetworkX_ graph and then uses PyGraphViz_ to render an image.
 The style of the graph can be easily customized by inheriting from HypergraphFormatter.

 .. automodule:: pydecode.display